LucaCorvitto/Relational-Graph-Pokedex/README.md

   * General information (height, weight, etc)
   * Game Stats (Atk, Def, SpAtk, SpDef...)
   * Game locations (idk)
+#### LangGraph Process
+The following are edits that can be done at the same time, changing the flow of the app with rag-cypherRag-graphTraversal.
+The graphTraversal phase is done to enlarge the context, and can be exploited to retrieve more and tailored information for the graph visualization.
+Extracting info from the query could be interesting:
 * Add Graph Visualization for every request, update and create new graph building functions
 * Extract information directly from the query, to understand what the user is asking and plot the right graph (Take pokemon names, types, relationships etc)
 * Extract information from the rag output, building a graph in any case